 The last reason so many golfers are seeing chiropractors is longevity.
 Changes to the spinal structure affect normal physiology.
 One study demonstrated that different types of compressive loads caused different types of degeneration.
 (5) This indicates that if you put a repetitive type stress, like say oh swinging a golf club 1000+ times a day, you can cause parts of your spine to wear down faster.
 A structurally sound joint will reduce the stresses created by these activities.
 Less friction and inflammation, as well as more normal spinal loading, helps to prevent the degenerative changes which can sideline golf careers permanently.

 Why should I care if I’m not a profession golfer, or what if you aren’t a golfer at all?
 Well, the benefits still apply.
 We all put repetitive stresses on our body.
 Whether it is sitting in the same chair at work, carrying the same heavy purse, or just a product of our normal habits, our body is constantly undergoing and adapting to stress.
-Structural Correction reduces the impact of that stress on your body and promotes healthy long term function as well.
+Neuro-Structural Correction reduces the impact of that stress on your body and promotes healthy long term function as well.